wallaclone/Wallababy-front/README.md

 ## Features

 - Anonymous users will be able to see the main page of the application, that shows a paginated list of the ads loaded from the API, and the detailed page of each ad.
 Searching and filtering is also possible when not logged in

 - Users can create an acount and log in.
 A token will be generated when logging in allowing the user access to the private sections of the app

+- If an user forgets their password they'll be able to change it

 - Logged in users can create ads, edit and delete their ads.
-They can also mark their ads as reserved or sold
+They can also mark their ads for sale as reserved or sold

+- Users can fav the ads created by other users

+- If an user is interested in an ad they can ask to get in touch with the owner and an email with their contact info will be sent to them

 - App is fully available in both English and Spanish thanks to [react-intl](https://formatjs.io/docs/react-intl/components/)

 - Responsive design

 ## Future improvements

+- Chat implementation

+- Design and accesibility improvements

+- Code refactoring and bug fixing.
+(Contributions such as bug fixes, pull requests, feature requests will be highly appreciated!)

 ## API documentation  📖
 Checkout the API documentation [here](http://instinctive-tub.surge.sh/)